-You may seek care from any BlueShield PPO provider.
+You may seek care from any Blue Shield PPO provider.
 For most in-network services, you pay 20% after deductible has been met.

-- 1. To find providers within California, go to blueshieldca.com/pponetwork - 2.
+- 1. To find providers within California, go to visit COV Blue Shield sit at blueshieldca.com/ventura or visit blueshieldca.com/pponetwork - 2.
 Select the provider type you are looking for. - 3.
 Enter your location, then click Continue. - 4.
 To find providers outside of California, go to provider.bcbs.com and enter XEA.
 Search for the type of provider you need.